LAFS.4.W.4.10Archived Standard

 Type: Lesson Plan

 Explore the adventures of the MacIvey family with A Land Remembered Student Edition, Volume 1.
 Tag along as the family overcomes tragedy in the Florida wilderness while learning to use evidence in the text to support thinking.
 In this lesson students will learn about what life was like for pioneers in Florida.
-Students will relate to the characters by writing journal entries from a character's point of view.
+Students will relate to the characters by writing journal entries from a character's perspective.

 Type: Lesson Plan

-I'm SENSING Some Good Writing:
+I'm SENSING Some Improved Writing:

 Type: Lesson Plan